srlessard/GameLabs/README.txt

 radio waves icon to the right of your GitHub username (and to the right of the Account Settings and Log Out icons) at the top navigation bar. **I will not accept emails!***

+#Notes
+* You are encouraged to commit and push as many times as you want.
+* Please do not "wing" your commit messages, they should be readable.